Kunstkamera: History

-The present Kunstkamera is a turreted Petrine Baroque building designed by Prussian architect Georg Johann Mattarnovy.
-Its foundation stone was laid in 1719 and it was fully completed in 1727.
-A separate building had become necessary after the purchase of large collections from the Dutch pharmacologist Albertus Seba in 1716 and the Dutch anatomist Frederik Ruysch in 1717.
+Peter's purchases in 1717 required him to find a new location for his collection, which had now outgrown the space allotted at the Summer Palace.
 Examination and organization of these collections also spurred the creation of the Russian Academy of Sciences.
-A third acquisition came from Jacob de Wilde, a collector of gems and scientific instruments.
+Expansion was further required by a third acquisition came from Jacob de Wilde, a collector of gems and scientific instruments.
 These purchases were largely organized by Robert Erskine, Peter's chief physician, and his secretary Johann Daniel Schumacher.